raceintospace/raceintospace/doc/manual/manual.md

     # Set to zero to require assigning a Backup crew (Classic setting).
     # no_backup

 If you should wish, say, to run the game with the rules as they were in BARIS, find `# game_style` and change it to `game_style 1`.
-Be sure to remove the hash tag (`#`) at the beginning; the hash tag makes that line a remark, so the setting will be ignored if you don't take it out.
+Be sure to remove the hash tag (`#`) at the beginning; it makes that line a remark, so the setting will be ignored if you don't take it out.
 Also note the lack of an equal sign.

-Those Advanced Preferences that should be of most interest to the average user (and which shouldn't break the game) are as follows.
+Those Advanced Preferences that should be of most interest to users (and which shouldn't break the game) are as follows.

 * `game_style` –  Forces settings below to Classic behavior, if they have a Classic setting: that is, it makes the game run mostly like original BARIS.

-* `female_nauts` –  Allows, but does not require, players to choose female spacepeople if they have not received the news event which normally enables recruiting them (Classic setting disables this)
+* `female_nauts` –  Allows, but does not require, players to choose female spacepeople if they have not received the news event which normally enables recruiting them (Classic setting disables this).

     Political directives (via the news event) still mandate recruiting female candidates.

-* `random_nauts` –  Randomizes the skills of your astro/cosmonauts.
+* `random_nauts` –  Randomizes the skills of the AI's astro/cosmonauts, though not your own.
 Randomizing skills might provide more variety and replayability for some players.

 * `compt_nauts` –  Makes your 'nauts more compatible; the lower the number, the less often they dislike one another (makes crew assignment less challenging) - 10 is the default.

     This option was created due to complaints about the difficulty of assigning compatible crews.

-* `no_c_training` –  Requires that a crew be assembled for one full turn before being assigned to a mission (Classic setting)
+* `no_c_training` –  Requires that a crew be assembled for one full turn before being assigned to a mission (Classic setting).

     The requirement was dropped because it seemed unnecessary and made 'naut administration cumbersome.

-* `no_backup` – Forces you to assign a Backup as well as a Primary crew to all missions (Classic setting)
+* `no_backup` – Forces you to assign a Backup as well as a Primary crew to all missions (Classic setting).

     The requirement was dropped because it's your space program after all; surely you should be able to forgo assigning a backup crew if you want, though it's still recommended since it reduces the risk of cancellation.

-* no_money_cheat – Disables the money cheat (pressing $ in Purchasing) in single-player games.
+* `no_money_cheat` – Disables the money cheat (pressing $ in Purchasing) in single-player games.
+It is always disabled in multiplayer.

 * `show_recruit_stats` –  By default you can now see skills other than CA and EN during recruitment; setting `show_recruit_stats 0` will return to Classic behavior.

-* `use_endurance` –  By default the game now makes some use of the Endurance skill (it didn't before).
+* `use_endurance` –  By default the game now makes some use of the Endurance skill, which it didn't before.
 It adds average of crew's EN to duration steps on duration missions, and spacepeople with high EN hurt in a newscast are less likely to retire; set to `use_endurance 0` to return to Classic behavior.

 * `succesRDMax` –  Max R&D will increase 1 pt/mission only if the component was already at Max R&D (Classic setting).

     The change made in RIS 2.0 (which this option turns off) does two things.
-    1. Dummy tests on equipment not yet at Max R&D still count toward reaching Max Safety; if you fly a Vostok at, say, 70% its Safety will go up to 71% *and* the Max R&D will go up a percent; this encourages players to fly dummy tests by making it worthwhile to fly them early.
+    1. Dummy tests on equipment not yet at Max R&D still count toward reaching Max Safety; if you fly a Vostok at, say, 70% its Safety will go up to 71% *and* the Max R&D will go up a percent; this encourages players to fly dummy tests, as it makes it worthwhile to fly them early.
     2. Allows you to research back to where you left off if your component was downgraded due to a newscast.
 Of course, Max R&D is still reset by catastrophic failures.
     Setting `succesRDMax 0` will require the usual dummy tests to return your hardware to its previous Safety rating after a newscast, and will reintroduce "wasted" dummy tests.